At the helm of a diverse club seeking lasting community | The Japan Times

 “All of those threads operate somewhat independently, but need to be integrated at some point,” he said.
 “So, it’s not all that different than a complex technology project for a large client where there are multiple work streams and multiple threads that need to be integrated under some coherent vision and carried forward.”

-Moreover, The TAC includes a very broad variety of members.
-More than half are Japanese, and only about a quarter come from the United States.
-The rest hail from around the globe, and this breadth of membership is part of what makes The TAC unique and gives it the potential to achieve impressive things in the future.
+Moreover, TAC includes a very broad variety of members.
+Almost half are Japanese, and only about a quarter come from the United States.
+The rest hail from around the globe, and this breadth of membership is part of what makes TAC unique and gives it the potential to achieve impressive things in the future.

 “That makes it interesting — the diversity, the different tastes and experiences that all these members bring to the table,” he said.
 “If we can create a sense of openness and community within that group, we will have a lot of interesting things going on in the club, long-term.”